yahah100/BatteryPackLife/README.md

 # (KDD 2025) BatteryLife
-This is the official repository for [BatteryLife: A Comprehensive Dataset and Benchmark for Battery Life Prediction](https://arxiv.org/abs/2502.18807)
+This is the official repository for [BatteryLife: A Comprehensive Dataset and Benchmark for Battery Life Prediction](https://arxiv.org/abs/2502.18807).
+If you find this repository useful, we would appreciate citations to our paper and stars to this repository.

+🔥**News** (2025.07) BatteryLife downloads exceed 7,000.

 🔥**News** (2025.06) BatteryLife downloads exceed 5,000.